Rottweiler Dog Breed

 These dogs know when to stay silent and when to make noise.

-The exception is when a Rottweiler is left alone or poorly trained and socialized.
-In these cases, you can expect a Rottweiler to bark more than is normal for this dog breed.
+The exception is when a Rottweiler is left alone, poorly trained, and socialized.
+In these cases, you can expect a Rottweiler to bark more than is typical for this dog breed.
 There are two main reasons for this.

-The first reason a Rottweiler may bark a lot more than what is normal for this dog breed is if they are left alone a lot.
+A Rottweiler may bark more than usual for this dog breed if often left alone.

-Being “left alone” includes being left in the company of other dogs or other family pets.
-The Rottweiler is a “people” dog and really needs to be included in your daily life as much as possible.
+Being “left alone” includes being in the company of other dogs or family pets.
+The Rottweiler is a “people” dog and needs to be included in your daily life as much as possible.

-So when you choose a Rottweiler, it is important to know this upfront and make sure you have the time to include your dog in your everyday life.
+So when you choose a Rottweiler, knowing this upfront is essential and ensuring you have the time to include your dog in your everyday life.

-This is also not a dog breed that can tolerate being “home alone” for hours at a time while you are gone to work.
+This is also not a dog breed that can tolerate being “home alone” for hours while you are gone to work.

-Destructive behavior including barking, remodeling the furniture, digging up the yard, escape attempts and inappropriate elimination can all occur when a Rottweiler is left alone frequently for long stretches of time.
+Destructive behavior, including barking, remodeling the furniture, digging up the yard, escape attempts, and inappropriate elimination, can occur when a Rottweiler is frequently left alone for long periods.

-Rottweilers really need to learn actively how to tell the difference between a friend and a threat.
-Rotties can learn to remain calm around unknown people and other animals, but they will typically always be somewhat aloof and err on the side of caution.
+Rottweilers need to learn how to differentiate between a friend and a threat.
+Rotties can learn to remain calm around unknown people and other animals, but they will typically be somewhat aloof and err on caution.

 Nearly every experienced Rottweiler owner, breeder, and trainer advises careful consideration before choosing a Rottweiler for this exact reason.
-You will need to devote a lot of time to training and socialization right from day one.
+You must devote much time to training and socialization right from day one.

 Did You Know There Are Different Types of Rottweiler Dogs?

-This is one of the areas of greatest controversy among Rottweiler keepers and breeders.
+This is one of the areas of most significant controversy among Rottweiler keepers and breeders.

 But what most people do agree about is that the Rottweiler dog breed has been bred independently in more than one geographic location over the lengthy course of this dog breed’s history.

-As Mississippi Rottweilers breeder and kennel explain, there are some differences that can often be easily spotted between American, German and Serbian (sometimes called Russian) Rottweilers.
+As Mississippi Rottweilers breeder and kennel explain, some differences can often be easily spotted between American, German, and Serbian (sometimes called Russian) Rottweilers.

 Depending on who you are talking to, there can be as many as seven different “types” of Rottweiler dog breed, some based on the location of birth and some based on appearance features as follows:

 Some historians believe the German Rottweiler is the original Rottweiler line.
-This is because the ancient Romans occupied what is now Germany and left behind the Rottweiler dog breed as part of their legacy.
+The ancient Romans occupied Germany and left behind the Rottweiler dog breed as part of their legacy.

-But Rottweilers are popular all around the world today.
+But Rottweilers are famous all around the world today.
 This has resulted in Rottweilers being bred in Germany, Russia, Serbia, Europe, America, and elsewhere.

-This in turn has led to some appearance differences between Rottweilers bred in different geographic areas.
+This has led to some appearance differences between Rottweilers bred in different geographic areas.
 As Mississippi Rottweilers points out, one example is the head shape.

 Serbian or German Rottweilers are known to have more of a “block” or apple head shape, while American Rottweilers are often thought to have more of a thin or berry head shape.

-However, this is debatable, because sometimes Rottweiler breeders who live in America may have parent Rottweiler dogs that were born or bred in Germany.
+However, this is debatable because sometimes Rottweiler breeders in America may have parent Rottweiler dogs born or bred in Germany.

-Ultimately, the only way to really determine the major geographic influence in your Rottweiler’s bloodline is to talk to the breeder and learn as much as you can about your Rottweiler’s lineage and history.
+Ultimately, the only way to determine the significant geographic influence in your Rottweiler’s bloodline is to talk to the breeder and learn as much as possible about your Rottweiler’s lineage and history.

 When it comes to other non-geographic labels such as “rare” or “tailed” Rottweilers, these are simply ways to distinguish between different colors and patterns, including s standard or non-standard coat colors.

-If you plan to show your Rottweiler competitively, you will want to make sure your dog comes from a breed lineage of standard show colors and patterns.
+If you plan to show your Rottweiler competitively, you will want to ensure your dog comes from a breed lineage of standard show colors and patterns.

-According to the American Rottweiler Club (ARC), the breed standard specifies a dog with black and mahogany, black and rust, or black and tan markings only.
+According to the American Rottweiler Club (ARC), the breed standard only specifies a dog with black and mahogany, black and rust, or black and tan markings.

 A base (dominant) color that is anything other than black is disqualified in the show ring, as is any solid (single) color coat.

 Some “rare” Rottweiler colors can only be produced by breeding practices that some breeders find questionable.
-Here again, working with a responsible and reputable breeder is the best way to choose the healthiest Rottweiler.
+Again, working with a responsible and reputable breeder is the best way to choose the healthiest Rottweiler.

 Tail docking is a practice that is still commonly done in America.
-But in many parts of the world, tail docking is now disallowed or non-legal for reasons of animal welfare and anti-cruelty laws.
+But in many parts of the world, tail docking is now disallowed or non-legal for animal welfare and anti-cruelty laws.

 When you see a designation like “tailed” Rottweiler, it simply means the dog’s natural tail has not been docked (removed).